devpro/fun-with-containers/presentations/gitops-101.md

  - invert
 -->

-# GitOps 101
+# Fun with containers - GitOps 101

 Created in April 2022

 ## Definition - What?

 > GitOps is an operational framework that takes DevOps best practices used for application development such as version control, collaboration, compliance, and CI/CD, and applies them to infrastructure automation [GitLab](https://about.gitlab.com/topics/gitops/)

 ## Definition - Why?

 * Break the strong coupling between component source code and infrasrtucture lifecycle
-* Leverage all versioning features to infrastructure management
+* Benefit from git versioning features to optimize the infrastructure operation tasks
+* Highly reduce the burden of environment management

 ## Definition - How?